Wednesday, 19 April 2017

 16.5" x 22" - acrylic on canvas paper - $150

 Lately I have become enamoured with 'mark making' while I paint, and have become more experimental in making a wider variety of them in my work.
 Painting with a brush is still a joy, but recently I have been using a palette knife as well.
 In this painting I began with the brush, but as paint layers were built up, the knife work created such wonderful texture, suggesting foliage, that I left it more intact than usual.

 The composition (and hence title), and even the colour palette was inspired by a photo I took last October when the autumn colours were at their most intense.
 It was a beautiful season.

 Saturday, 15 April 2017

-This painting evolved out of another based on a similar landscape design that featured 'foreground trees in front of a body of water, with a distant shore in the background'.
+I finished this painting last April, but with other things happening I did not have a chance to post it.
+It evolved out of another painting based on a similar landscape design that featured 'foreground trees in front of a body of water, with a distant shore in the background'.
 I worked on both of them at the same time, but this one took an entirely different path.
 Below are the first three stages.